 Pre-Req: Graduate level or Instructor permission.

-This course provides a framework for addressing management problems in healthcare organizations, providing an overview of how healthcare institutions are organized and governed, the role of the management, physicians, nurses and other clinical and support staff in these organizations, and the management systems designed for their efficient and effective operation.
+This course provides a framework for addressing common issues faced by management within a healthcare organization.
+Students are provided with an overview of how healthcare institutions are organized and governed, the unique roles of management, clinical staff, support staff, and human resources in the healthcare setting.
+Students also learn the management systems designed for efficient and effective operations.

 Basic properties of airborne particles, with particular regard to properties important to health.
 Includes basic properties of gas-borne particles, uniform particle motion, particle collection mechanisms, filtration, particle sampling, respiratory deposition, particle statistics, electrical properties, and optical properties.
 Course includes lectures and laboratory.